Last Updated on August 6, 2021 by Danny

 Alternatives to Alesis Strike Pro

-In case you want to have second options for the same price, the Roland TD17KV is a good investment to make.
+In case you want to have second options for the same price, the Roland TD17KV is an excellent investment to make.
 While the Alesis Strike Pro provides more advanced features and more drum and cymbal pads, the Roland TD17KV stands as a good competitor with its good sound quality and clean natural response.

 Summing it up

 I hope you liked our detailed Alesis strike pro review.
-In conclusion, the Strike Pro electronic drum is great for its sound, 100 drum presets, 1600 multi-sampled instruments, intuitive software editor, and onboard features such as the mixer and sampler.
+In conclusion, the Strike Pro electronic drum is excellent due to its sound, 100 drum presets, 1600 multi-sampled instruments, intuitive software editor, and onboard features such as the mixer and sampler.

-Its sound module is capable of doing several functions, from sound and sensitivity tweaking to connectivity options with other MIDI/USB Devices.
+The Strike module can do several functions, from sound and sensitivity tweaking to connectivity options with other MIDI/USB Devices.

-With its multi-sensor drum pads and multiple-zone cymbal pads, the number of things that you could do with this kit is close enough to the options you have in a real acoustic kit.
+With its multi-sensor drum pads and multiple-zone cymbals, the number of things that you could do with this kit is close enough to the options you have in an actual acoustic set.

-The SDHC slot allows you to expand your kit’s memory and capacity, to customize more kits, monitor audio inputs, and record sound samples, without having to worry about insufficient memory space.
+The SDHC slot allows you to expand your kit’s memory and capacity, customize more kits, monitor audio inputs, and record sound samples without having to worry about insufficient memory space.

-While improvements could still make this kit better, Alesis has achieved a great milestone with its flagship product, the Alesis Strike Pro kit, designed for the most passionate drummers.
+While improvements could make this kit better, Alesis has achieved a significant milestone with this product, the Alesis Strike Pro kit, designed for the most passionate drummers.